mrnossiom/blog/private/resume-en.typ

   date: [May 2025 --- Present],
 )[
   Following my attempt at a DSL for *OpenAPI* back in 2024,
-    kalei is my first Ahead-of-Time compiler front-end which is still in early developement.
+    _kalei_ is my first Ahead-of-Time compiler front-end which is still in early developement.
-  This is also an opportunity to experiment with a few #emph[novel] PL features like effects/capabilites.
+  This is also an opportunity to experiment with a few _novel_ PL features like effects/capabilites.
 ]

 #project(